TeamAtmosphere2024/Guide-Wire/README.md

 - **The Attack:** A bad actor attempts to perform Man-In-The-Middle (MITM) attacks or directly injects fake rainfall payloads to trigger the smart contract artificially.
 - **Defense (Multi-Source Immutable Consensus):** We mandate complete multi-source agreement.
 The IMD (Primary) and OpenWeatherMap (Secondary) APIs must independently verify the exact JSON parametric payloads (protected by strict cryptographic hash verification).
 A single hacked endpoint cannot trigger the engine.
 Cross-referenced against 10-year baseline historical sanity checks ("AQI 450 in monsoon season" is auto-rejected).

-By isolating behavioral anomalies (spikes in claim hours) via an **Isolation Forest ML algorithm**, GigShield's fraud walls make a systemic run on the liquidity pool architecturally impossible.
+By isolating behavioral anomalies (spikes in claim hours) via an **Isolation Forest ML algorithm**, Aegesis's fraud walls make a systemic run on the liquidity pool architecturally impossible.

 ---